LorexGitHub/retrieval-arena/README.md

    This creates a CX23 (2 vCPU, 4 GB RAM) with Docker + Docker Compose installed via cloud-init.
 The services start automatically on boot.

-### Memory Management

-Models are loaded one at a time in subprocess isolation (`multiprocessing.spawn`).
-Each model is loaded in a fresh child process, and all memory is fully freed when the process exits.
-This prevents page-file exhaustion on Windows and allows running all models sequentially even on machines with limited RAM.

 ### Evaluation Metrics